A worldwide problem affecting many industries, including the automotive industry

 It may have an impact on your order

-Semiconductors are used for both critical functions and in added extras on a vehicle – such as a display, an infotainment system or a sensor.
+In cars, semiconductors used in critical functions through to added extras on a vehicle –such as a display, an infotainment system or a sensor.
 At best, a shortage could cause some trim levels or optional equipment to become unavailable.
 At worst it could stall production of an entire model line.
 It is a particular challenge for an industry which tends not to hold much stock inventory.
-Due to this shortage, delivery times of new cars can be longer, and it may have an impact on your order.
+Due to this shortage, delivery times of new cars can increase, and it may have an impact on your order.